Arlene Arin Hahn

-Fortis Inc. (TSX: FTS), Canada's largest publicly owned distribution utility, in (i) its US$11.3 billion acquisition of ITC Holdings Corp.
-(NYSE: ITC) and its related $1.2 billion partnership with GIC, a transaction which was named "Canada: M&A Deal of the Year" by AmLaw; (ii) its sale of ten hydroelectric facilities to Energy Ottawa; (iii) its US$4.3 billion acquisition of UNS Energy Corporation (NYSE:UNS); and (iv) its US$1.5 billion acquisition of CH Energy Group Inc. (NYSE: CHG), a transaction which was named "Energy Deal of the Year" by The M&A Advisor.
+Fortis Inc. (TSX: FTS), , in (i) its US$11.3 billion acquisition of ITC Holdings Corp.
+(NYSE: ITC); (ii) its US$4.3 billion acquisition of UNS Energy Corporation (NYSE:UNS); and (iii) its US$1.5 billion acquisition of CH Energy Group Inc. (NYSE: CHG), a transaction which was named "Energy Deal of the Year" by The M&A Advisor.

 Speaker, "The Value of Nothing – How to Reinforce Due Diligence and Valuation of Intangible Assets," The 20th Annual Canadian Private Equity Summit, Toronto, ON, November 2018

 Panelist, "Developing Your Strengths & Most Productive Workstyle," CenterForce USA's The Women in Law & Leadership Summit: NYC, New York, NY, November 2018